Scripbox Recommended Tax Saving Fund

 What is the Standard Deduction in Income Tax?

-In the budget – 2018 our Finance Minister Jaitley introduced Standard Deduction.
-This standard deduction brings some joy to both the employers and salaried employees.
+The standard deduction is beneficial for both the employers and salaried employees.
 For the employers, it would result in less administrative efforts in the processing of transport and medical bills.
 For the salaried employees, it would result in lower taxable salary income.

 Under the Union Budget 2018, the government had proposed amendments to Section 17(2)(viii) of the Income-tax Act, 1961.
 The net effect of the standard deduction for the salaried taxpayers would be an additional income exemption of Rs 5800.